Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Non-Relativistic Limit

-In this way, the particle-antiparticle sectors of a Dirac system can be decoupled up to the desired precision by iteratively applying the FW transformation.
-The operator \eqref{operS} is, in fact, specially designed to cancel out the leading order odd contributions in each FW iteration. \\ Note that, due to the hermiticity breakdown highlighted in the previous section, the transformation $U$ applied to our Hamiltonian system \eqref{Hgvsr1} is not unitary, as is usual in the more standard cases.
-However, the FW representation still allows for a meaningful and correct interpretation of the decoupling limit, as also shown in \cite{alexandre2015foldy}.
+In this way, the particle-antiparticle sectors of a Dirac system can be decoupled up to the desired precision by iteratively applying FW transformations.
+In fact, the operator \eqref{operS} is specially designed to cancel out the leading-order odd contributions in each FW iteration.